byteford/cx-interview-questions/shopping_basket/readme.md

 To just run the code please use the unittests in the "shopping_basket_tests" folder

-some tests give False negitives if all the tests are ran at the same time

 There is 3 files of tests "test_basket" tests the overall functionaly of the project, "test_offers" tests the logic of each offer and "test_utility" that tests 2 utility functions I made

 Please see below for infomation on how to run the functions provided.